 In this post, I will describe a conceptual framework for character encodings and define some terminology that will underlie the discussion of Unicode, UTF-16, etc., in upcoming posts.

-Definition 1:character is a minimal unit of meaning (e.g., a letter, a digit, etc.).
+Definition 1: A character is a minimal unit of meaning (e.g., a letter, a digit, etc.).
 So, by definition, a character is an abstract entity, e.g., the number five, which is different from the numeral or symbol '5' that depicts the character whose meaning is five.

 Definition 2: A character set (or character repertoire) is a collection of characters.
 Examples of character sets include: